burst-apps-team/burst-wiki/docs/en/brs-default-properties-configuration-file.md

 # Size of the download cache for blocks
 brs.blockCacheMB = 40

+# Add this to check the deadline of every block since Genesis, otherwise only past the checkpoint.
+# brs.checkPointHeight = -1

 #### API SERVER ####

 # Accept http/json API requests.
 API.Server = on

+# Accept gRPC API requests.
+API.V2.Server = on

 # JETTY pass-through options.
 See documentation at
 # https://www.eclipse.org/jetty/documentation/9.2.22.v20170531/dos-filter.html